-When you receive an e-mail from someone, you can forward it to other individuals or groups that might be interested.
+When you receive an e-mail, you can forward it to other individuals or groups that might be interested.
 You can forward a message as an attachment to a new message (this is the default) or you can send it inline as a quoted portion of the message you are sending.
 Attachment forwarding is best if you want to send the full, unaltered message to someone else.
 Inline forwarding is best if you want to send portions of a message, or if you have a large number of comments on different sections of the message you are forwarding.
 Remember to note from whom the message came, and whether you have removed or altered content.

-To forward a message you are reading, click Forward on the toolbar, click Actions > Forward, or press Ctrl+F. If you prefer to forward the message inline instead of attached, click Actions > Forward Inline from the menu.
-Select an addressee as you would when sending a new message; the subject is already entered, although you can alter it if you want.
-Add your comments on the message in the composition frame, then click Send.
+To forward a message you are reading:

+1 Click Forward on the toolbar.

+If you prefer to forward the message inline instead of attached, click Actions > Forward Inline from the menu.

+- 2 Select an addressee as you would when sending a new message; the subject is already entered, although you can alter it if you want. - 3 Add your comments on the message in the composition frame, then click Send.

-Attachments to a message you are forwarding only forwarded when you send the original message as an attachment.
+Attachments to a message you are forwarding are forwarded only when you send the original message as an attachment.
 Inline messages do not forward any attachments.